 • Attend a throwback hangar dance.
 Experience the sights and sounds of a bygone area at the Big Band Hangar Dance in Jenks, traditionally held the second Saturday in November.

 • Explore a World War II submarine.
 Tour the U.S.S.
 Batfish, an actual WWII submarine, in Muskogee.
 A tank, cannons, missiles and military memorabilia are also located on the grounds.
+(Note: Due to the damage from the flood that occurred in May 2019, guests are currently unable to board the USS Batfish.)

 • Catch a concert at Cain’s Ballroom in Tulsa.
 This former car garage and dance hall took on new life as the home of Bob Wills and the Texas Playboys in the 1930s and 1940s.